cawleyflower/testDocs/content/CumulusLinux37/Cumulus_Linux_User_Guide/Layer_2/Multi-Chassis_Link_Aggregation_-_MLAG.md

 ### Specify a Backup Link

-<span id="src-8362677_indexterm-2A19747B33DC0E128BB57CD72951EE6D">You
-can specify a </span>backup link for your peer links in case the peer link goes down.
+You can specify a backup link for your peer links in case the peer link goes down.
 When this happens, the `clagd` service uses the backup link to check the health of the peer switch.
 To configure a backup link, add ` clagd-backup-ip <ADDRESS>  `to the peer link configuration:

 {{%notice tip%}}